Duane Arnold Energy Center: History

 In January 2018, NextEra Energy announced that it was unlikely that DAEC would operate beyond 2025.
 The plant was given a 20-year license extension to 2034 but considered closing after Alliant Energy, which contracts for 70% of the plant's electricity, announced it would instead be buying electricity generated by wind and natural gas.

 In July 2018 the expected closure date was amended to October 2020.
-In July 2018, NextEra and Alliant Energy agreed to shorten their power purchase agreement by five years in return for a $110 million buyout payment from Alliant, making the expected closure date 2020.
+That same month, NextEra and Alliant Energy agreed to shorten their power purchase agreement by five years in return for a $110 million buyout payment from Alliant, making the expected closure date 2020.

-The unit permanently ceased making power on 10 August 2020, due to storm damage from the August 2020 Midwest derecho.
+The unit permanently ceased making power on 10 August 2020, due to storm damage from the 130 mph winds during the August 2020 Midwest derecho that leveled the site's cooling towers.
+Repairs were deemed uneconomical, as the plant had already been scheduled for decommissioning in October 2020.
 An NRC report of the incident stated that "the vacuum drawn in secondary containment by the standby gas treatment system was slightly below the technical specification limit", indicating that the secondary containment system might not have been fully effective had it been challenged.
 Thus the incident was considered by nuclear safety experts to be "a close call".
+"Federal regulators estimated the 2020 storm had a one-in-1,000 chance of causing [reactor] core damage because of safeguards", Inside Climate News reported.